-\Lovasz~\cite{Lovasz:12:Book_LargeNetworksGraphLimits} observed that there are many graph parameters that can only be expressed by a linear combination of computational problems $\numHomsTo{H}$ for a set of graphs $H \in \mathcal{H}$.
-Examples are the class of \emph{vertex surjective homomorphisms} and \emph{compactions} studied in this context by Focke, Goldberg, and Zivný~\cite{Focke:19:The_Complexity_of_Counting_Surjective_Homomorphisms_and_Compactions}. \Lovasz~\cite{Lovasz:12:Book_LargeNetworksGraphLimits} introduced the notion of a \emph{quantum graph} for a linear combination of finitely many graphs called its \emph{constituents}.
-We refer by the dimension of a quantum graph to its number of constituents and find the set of graphs at dimension $1$.
-With every increase of dimension, the set of graph parameters expressible by $\numHomsTo{H}$ increases as well.
-For a quantum graph $\bar{H}$ the counting problem $\numHomsTo{\bar{H}}$ denotes then \emph{linear combination} of problems $\numHomsTo{H}$ for all constituents $H$ of $\bar{H}$.
-Chen, Curticapean and Dell~\cite{Chen:19:TheExponential-TimeComplexity} studied the complexity of $\numHomsTo{\bar{H}}$ and showed that the complexity is inherited from the complexity of $\numHomsTo{H}$ for all constituents $H$ of $\bar{H}$, which is given by the criterion of Dyer and Greenhill.
-Motivated by this strong connection, Chen et al. raised the question of whether techniques based on quantum graphs can advance the state of the art of open problems regarding modular counting homomorphisms.
+\Lovasz~\cite{Lovasz:12:book:Large_Networks_Graph_Limits} observed that many graph parameters can only be expressed by a linear combination of computational problems $\probNumHom{H}$ for a set of at least two graphs $H \in \family{H}$.
+Examples are the class of \emph{vertex surjective homomorphisms} and \emph{compactions} studied in this context by Focke, Goldberg, and Zivný~\cite{Focke:19:The_Complexity_of_Counting_Surjective_Homomorphisms_and_Compactions}. \Lovasz~\cite{Lovasz:12:book:Large_Networks_Graph_Limits} introduced the notion of a \emph{quantum graph} for a linear combination of finitely many graphs called its \emph{constituents}.
+We refer by the dimension of a quantum graph to its number of constituents and find the class of graphs at dimension $1$.
+With every increase of dimension, the class of graph parameters expressible by $\probNumHom{H}$ increases as well.
+For a quantum graph $\quantum{H}$, the counting problem $\probNumHom{\quantum{H}}$ denotes the \emph{linear combination} of problems $\probNumHom{H}$ for all constituents $H$ of $\quantum{H}$.
+Chen, Curticapean and Dell~\cite{Chen:19:The_Exponential-Time_Complexity} studied the complexity of $\probNumHom{\quantum{H}}$ and showed that the complexity is inherited from the complexity of $\probNumHom{H}$ for all constituents $H$ of $\quantum{H}$, which is given by the criterion of Dyer and Greenhill.
+Motivated by this strong connection, Chen et al. raised the question if techniques based on quantum graphs can advance the state of the art of open problems regarding modular counting homomorphisms.